LuisV/ud036_StarterCode/README.md

 Program that creates an HTML file with my various favorite movies.
 The trailer plays upon clicking a movie poster.
+* Fresh tomatoes file used with permission from Udacity *

 ## Details ##